dentarg/auth0-blog/_posts/2017-01-24-optimizing-react.markdown

 React is fast.
 Like, hella fast.
 The core team spends lots of time and money making sure that React only makes the changes to the DOM that actually need to be made based on changes in state.
 However, as developers, we need to be aware that the code we write and the way we write it have huge impacts on the performance of our applications.
 We can't just expect the framework to be able to figure everything out.

+The reconciliation process React goes through when updates are made can be quite complex.
+I recommend you read [Facebook's article on reconciliation in React](https://facebook.github.io/react/docs/reconciliation.html) for a better understanding.

 There are two types of wasted operations that can happen in React.
 The first is calculating pieces of the virtual DOM that won't change.
 The second is making changes to the actual DOM when those changes are not necessary.

 We are going to take a look at a small application that can definitely be optimized.
 There is a form we can use to change the desired color.
 Then a bunch of boxes with Star Wars characters' names are printed to the screen underneath the form.
 We will start by getting some data printed to the console so we can tell if our optimizations are working.
 Then we will implement different ways of optimization.